Gyula Madarász

-Gyula Madarász (3 May 1858 – 29 December 1931), also known as Julius von Madarász, was a Hungarian ornithologist and nature artist, who worked at the Hungarian National Museum.
+Gyula János István Madarász (3 May 1858 – 29 December 1931), also known as Julius von Madarász or Julius Madarász von Nemeskisfalud, was a Hungarian ornithologist and nature artist, who worked at the Hungarian National Museum.
+He founded several Hungarian bird journals and a number of subspecies of bird carry his name, including Chloris chloris madaraszi, Colluricincla megarhyncha madaraszi, Eremopterix leucotis madaraszi, Xanthotis flaviventer madaraszi.
+A parrot species Psittacella madaraszi is also named after him.

 Early life and education

 Born in Pest, Madarász came from a wealthy family of minor nobility.
+His parents were Zsigmond Ede Madarász who had studied law and Szerafine Szabadffy.
 Because he was financially independent, he could devote his entire life to scientific work.
-He attended the University of Budapest, first studying medicine, and then zoology.
-In 1880, he completed a doctoral thesis on the anatomy of birds of the family Paridae.
+He went to the Catholic Gymnasium in Pest and then the Piarist Gymnasium in Budapest (1877).
+After that he attended the University of Budapest, first studying medicine, and then zoology.
+In 1880, he completed a doctoral thesis on the anatomy of birds of the family Paridae under professor Tivadar Margó (1816–1896).

 Scientific career

 Starting in 1879, Madarász was an employee of the Hungarian National Museum.
 He worked there until his retirement in 1915, ultimately serving as the director of the ornithology department.
 During his tenure, he vastly increased the size of the collection through his own efforts and through purchases.
 Madarász travelled to every part of Hungary over the course of his career, and authored a number of authoritative works on the birds of central Europe.
 At Lake Fertő, he regularly observed avian migrations.
 In 1881, he created a checklist of the birds of Hungary.
 In 1884, he founded the German-language ornithological journal Zeitschrift für die gesamte Ornithologie, which he published and edited for five years, as well as contributing to the wealth of illustrations that it contained.
 From 1894 to 1893, he published Magyarország Madarai, a comprehensive and well-illustrated encyclopedia of Hungarian birds, that remained an important reference for decades.